-Cobalt is at the early stages of being considered an additional Conflict Mineral.
+Cobalt and Mica are at the early stages of being considered as additional Conflict Minerals.
 Currently Harwin do have some uses of Cobalt within our products – most notably as a very small, but intentionally added, substance within our Gold and Zinc plating finishes.
 Mica is not used within any Harwin products.

-Harwin use the industry standard Cobalt Reporting Template (CRT) published by the Responsible Minerals Initiative, and the document is available for download.
+Harwin use the industry standard Extended Minerals Reporting Template (EMRT) published by the Responsible Minerals Initiative, and the document is available for download.
 A statement on our current progress is also available for download.

 If you have any questions on this topic, do please contact [email protected] for assistance.